 Plus, you have a live preview of what your recent sales popup will look like on your site:

-That way, you can see any changes you make to your recent sales notification popup in real-time.
-When you’re done modifying how your recent sales popup looks, hit Next Step:
+That way, you can see your recent sales notification popup changes in real time.
+When you’re done modifying how your recent sales popup looks, hit the Next Step:

 That will take you to the Capture Activity page.